 Standard Pyrex baking dishes: get them with lids and you can use them for storage, too.

-So for 100% stoneware, we're going to stick to bakeware and storage products, and for these, we like Pyrex.
-It's inexpensive, equally great for baked goods and oven dishes like lasagna, and comes in hundreds of shapes and sizes.
-Many containers come with lids so they can go straight from baking to storage (though be sure to avoid abrupt temperature changes).
+Instead, we're going to stick to bakeware and storage products, and for these, we like Pyrex.
+It's inexpensive, equally great for baked goods and casseroles, and comes in dozens of shapes and sizes.
+Many containers come with lids so they can go straight from baking to storage (though be sure to avoid abrupt temperature changes or it can shatter).

 Best Value Stoneware Cookware: Granite Ware